MicrosoftDocs/learn/learn-pr/aspnetcore/publish-aspnetcore-app/includes/4-exercise-self-contained.md

 ## Publish as a self-contained deployment

-1. In the terminal window, set your location to the *MyWebApp* directory.
+1. In the terminal window, navigate to the *MyWebApp* directory.
 At the end of the previous exercise, you were in *MyWebApp/publish-fd*.
 You need to go back to the *MyWebApp* directory.

     ```dotnetcli
     cd ..